jonathanyeh0723/meme-generator/README.md

 $ ls tmp/
 299769.png  578978.png
 ```
+Check out what we just created.

 ### Deploy

-## Demo: Pipeline using meme generator and email function to send what you create to your friends or loved ones
+## Demo: Pipeline using meme generator and email function to send what you create to your friends or loved one!

 ![demo_with_email](meme_demo_email.gif)